better-internet/radworks-docs/docs/radicle.md

 1. The Radicle stack is open-source from top to bottom.
 There are no "closed" components.
 Every component of the Radicle stack is auditable, modifiable and extendable.
-2. Radicle is build *entirely* on open protocols.
+2. Radicle is built *entirely* on open protocols.
 There are no "special servers", privileged users or companies in control of your collaboration.
 3. Radicle is based on a peer-to-peer architecture instead of a client server model.
 4. Radicle is **not** global by default.
 Instead, the social graph of peers and projects you